-Tina McCorkindale, Ph.D., APR, is the President and CEO of the Institute for Public Relations, a non-profit research foundation that creates, curates and promotes research and initiatives in the public relations industry.
-She taught as a professor for 15 years and has more than 10 years of experience working in corporate communication and analytics.
-She is a member of the Page Society, The Seminar, the Commission for Public Relations Education Steering Committee, the PRSA Foundation Board, the AMEC Academic Advisory Board, and the University of Florida School of Journalism and Communications Public Relations Advisory Board.
+Tina McCorkindale, Ph.D., APR, is the President and CEO of the Institute for Public Relations, a nonprofit research foundation that creates, curates and promotes research and initiatives in the public relations industry.
+She taught as a full-time professor for 10 years and teaches as an adjunct professor at the University of Florida and Cal Poly Pomona.
+McCorkindale also worked in corporate communication and analytics for 10 years.
+She is a member of the Page Society, The Seminar, the Commission for Public Relations Education Steering Committee, the Diversity Action Alliance Steering Committee, the AMEC Academic Advisory Board, the University of Florida School of Journalism and Communications Public Relations Advisory Board, and the University of Oregon Strategic Communication Leadership Network.
 She frequently publishes in academic journals and industry publications about the current and future state of the public relations and communication industry.
-McCorkindale is the recipient of the 2017 PRSA David Ferguson Award and was inducted in the PR News Measurement Hall of Fame in 2018.
+McCorkindale is the recipient of the 2017 PRSA David Ferguson Award and the 2020 PRSA Puget Sound Professional of the Year award.
+McCorkindale was inducted in the PR News Measurement Hall of Fame in 2018.
 In 2019, she was selected as one of 40 national leaders to participate in the 91st Joint Civilian Orientation Conference, the most prestigious public outreach and full immersion program in the Department of Defense.

 McCorkindale received her bachelor’s degree in journalism and a minor in marketing from the University of Southern Mississippi, a master’s degree in public and corporate communication from the University of South Alabama, and her Ph.D. in communication from the University of Miami.
 She lives in Seattle, Washington.